 While this type of learning is effective, it is important to identify the best way to learn coding before you start, otherwise, you won’t be getting the most out of your time.

 There are a lot of different ways to learn coding, depending on your end goals and the language you choose to learn.
 While some people still attend courses at their local university or another teaching institute, online courses are becoming a lot more popular.

 Many of these courses are interactive, which means that you can write your code while you are learning, fast-tracking your progress, and increasing your chances of becoming a gun programmer.

 Some people still use textbooks as the basis for their learning, while others learn by watching video courses or using coding apps.

 Table of Contents

-- 1 Why Should I Learn How To Code?
+Why Should I Learn How To Code?

 However, a lot of people look at coding for beginners and ask themselves the question ‘Why should I learn how to code?’.
 The reality is, coding is the way of the future.
-If you are able to effectively learn coding, you will experience some of the following benefits:
+If you can effectively learn coding, you will experience some of the following benefits:

 - Learning to code will make you much more employable.
 Even if coding and programming aren’t a requirement for your job, knowing them will make you a lot more valuable to your employer - see point 1 above.
-This can lead to increased job security, pay rises, and other benefits.
+This can lead to increased job security, pay raises, and other benefits.

 - Coding could lead to a new career path.
 If you decide to learn how to code, you could find yourself working as a freelance or contract programmer in no time at all.
 This will allow you to spend more time doing the things you enjoy and less time working - something we all dream of!